There is a fire and they are in there. They are in there…

 I was also touched by Grace and Mike’s relationship.
 They’ve been married for something like 19 years, and I always love to read about two people who are still in love.
 There were disagreements, but who wants to read about a couple that agrees on everything, never argues or disagrees?
 It isn’t believeable.
 I’d rather read about a marriage that seems happy and real.
 No matter what was going on, I never doubted that Mike and Grace were in love.

 As for the plot, I loved the way it unfolded, and had me constantly guessing as to the identity of the culprit.
 I was satisfied with the resolution, and found myself reading as fast as I could to figure out what happened.

 I definitely recommend this book!
-It’s not as twisty as, say, Gone Girl, but I think it has more heart to it, which makes for a great balance.
+It’s not as twisty as, say, Gone Girl, but it has a lot of heart, which makes for a great balance.